hssmalo/steampunkfantasy/rules.md

 - A = Accelerate, change to one speed faster
 - A[X] = As accelerate, but set speed to a special case, described by a X.
 - Rev=reverse
+- D=Drift: Move 1 hex in any direction, regardless of facing.
+But do not rotate the unit.
 - - = no action
 - Chase: move towards nearest enemy.
 - Follow: Are only available through special unit ordering other units to follow, and all units under these orders move one hex closer to this unit.
 If multiple units are odering units to follow, you can chose which to follow.